Pacific Debt Relief Company Logo

 • How long does it take to raise your credit score to 100 points or more?

-It depends on your starting credit score and what negative factors need to be addressed.
-For someone with a low score, 100-point gains are possible within 6 months by paying down debts, disputing errors, and establishing positive payment habits.
-Those with higher scores may take longer to see significant improvements.
+It depends on your starting credit score and the negative factors that need to be addressed.
+For someone with a low score, a 100-point gain may be possible within six months by paying down debts, disputing errors on your credit report, and establishing positive payment habits.
+Those with higher scores may take longer to see significant improvements in their credit score.
+Additionally, consistently paying bills on time and reducing your credit utilization ratio can further enhance your credit score.
+Regularly monitoring your credit report and making necessary adjustments will help maintain and gradually improve your score over time.

 • What's the fastest way to increase your credit score?